Sunbird-Ed/SunbirdEd-portal/website/README.md

 ### Build

+1. Run `npm install` to download the dependencies

-1. Build CSS from SCSS files
+2. Build CSS from SCSS files

 Execute the command `npm run build-css` to build the css.

 The output CSS file is available at dist/style.css.

-2. Compile included HTML files
+3. Compile included HTML files

 Execute the command `npm run compile-html` to embed the content of included HTML files.